 Issue: Chained access not working

-Symptoms: Intermediate role works but cannot assume destination role
+Symptoms: Intermediate role works but cannot assume destination role Possible Causes and Solutions:-

 Deployment Order